-- Since 6 April 2010, the age of eligibility for concessionary travel for women has been their pensionable age, and for men it has been the pensionable age of a woman born on the same day; if you are unsure from when you will qualify for concessionary travel, visit www.gov.uk/state-pension-age (remember to tick 'female', even if you are male).
+- since 6 April 2010, the age of eligibility for concessionary travel for women has been their State Pension age, and for men it has been the State Pension age of a woman born on the same day; if you are unsure from when you will qualify for concessionary travel, please visit the GOV.UK website to calculate your State Pension age (remember to tick 'female', even if you are male)

-- You have been prevented from holding, or would be refused, a driving licence under Part III of the Road Traffic Act 1988 under Section 92 (Requirements as to physical fitness of drivers) on grounds other than the persistent misuse of drugs or alcohol.
+- you have been prevented from holding, or would be refused, a driving licence under Part III of the Road Traffic Act 1988 under Section 92 of the Act (physical fitness) on grounds other than the persistent mis-use of drugs or alcohol.

 How to apply